 What is Wine on Tap?

-We have installed one of the largest Wine on Tap systems in the region - 12 Wines on Tap with many of the wines changing seasonally.
+We have installed one of the largest Wine on Tap systems in the region - with over a dozen Wines on Tap and many of the wines changing seasonally.
 This offers our customers a chance to taste new wines frequently.
-Our wines on tap can be sampled in a 3 oz taster.
-If you already know your favorite, they can be enjoyed in a 6 oz glass or shared in a 12 oz small carafe or 30 oz large carafe.
+Our wines on tap can be poured from 3 oz tasting flight to a 30 oz Carafe.

 Many of you have asked us about our system and how it works.
-We invite you to visit us and we will be happy to give you a tour.
+We invite you to visit us and we will be happy to walk you through what we do.

-Re-usable kegs holds the equivalent of 26 bottles - Reducing the carbon footprint of the wine significantly through
+Re-usable kegs hold the equivalent of 26 bottles - Reducing the carbon footprint of the wine significantly through

 - greater efficiency in shipping of the wine; and